postcss/postcss/docs/api.md

 ## `Result` class

-Provides result of PostCSS transformations.
+Provides the result of the PostCSS transformations.

 A `Result` instance is returned by [`Root#toResult(opts)`] or [`LazyResult#then()`] methods.